pfheatwole/thesis/meta/discussion.rst

   "from data" and "in-flight" estimates better agree or the predictions could be worse than an unconditional (marginalized) prediction.

-* Discuss uncertainty quantification?

 * Earlier I discussed aspect of wind field structure like thermals, sink, and shear, but don't those are sort of "summaries" of the wind field.
   Those are good targets for "feature detectors", but I'm arguing that better feature detectors can be created if they have access to the underlying wind field.

-  I need to show how model-free methods are incapable of estimating those from the available data.

 * Static models that simply summarize historical averages or rates aren't useless, but they are pretty boring; for example, in Michael von Kaenel's